SeanKilleen/seankilleen.github.io/_posts/2020-02-15-installing-building-jekyll-github-pages-blogs-with-ruby-on-windows.md

 * I run `bundle exec jekyll serve` to compile and serve the site

 ## The WSL (Windows Subsystem for Linux) Way

+These steps assume I'll still be committing & pushing code via my Windows install, so they leave out setting up git on Ubuntu.
+(Happy to discuss how to do that in the comments; just ping me if you get stuck.)

 * Enable WSL.
 If you haven't already open powershell as an admin an run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
 You'll need to restart after.
 * Go to the windows store and install a Linux distro of choice.
 I chose Ubuntu 18.04 LTS.